 As so often happens, it's thanks to out-of-town visitors that I've even been to Oregon City at all.
-About 10 years ago, a friend from Scotland asked to see the End of the Oregon Trail Museum, and about 5 years ago, a visitor from England wanted to see Willamette Falls based on a brochure in her Portland hotel.
-But I never managed to make it back for proper exploring, until now!
+About 10 years ago, a friend from Scotland asked to see the End of the Oregon Trail Museum, and about 5 years ago, a visitor from England wanted to see Willamette Falls based on a brochure.
+But I never managed to make it back for proper exploring, until now.

-After lunch, we wandered the adjacent Main Street, a quaint and historic thoroughfare with a variety of restaurants and shops.
+After lunch, we wandered the adjacent Main Street, a quaint and historic thoroughfare with an interesting array of restaurants and shops.
 We stopped in at Sweet Masterpiece, an artisanal chocolate shop and bakery specializing in natural ingredients.
 I found room for a lemon tart, which was exceptionally delicious, and a very tasty disk of dark chocolate with dried berries on top.
-The baker who served up these treats was excited to talk about their products, natural ingredients, and their enthusiasm for catering to just about any dietary preference.
+The baker who served up these treats was excited to talk about their products, natural ingredients, and enthusiasm for catering to just about any dietary preference.

-The outdoor staircase near the elevator, also historic, is attractive in a wooded setting next to a man-made waterfall.
-I descended a couple of flights to use the tunnel under a street, which emerges right next to the McLoughlin House and Barclay House.
+The outdoor staircase near the elevator, also historic, is in an attractive wooded setting next to a man-made waterfall.
+We descended a couple of flights to use the tunnel under a street, which emerges right next to the McLoughlin House and Barclay House.
 Both historic houses date from the 1850s and were moved from the riverfront to save them from demolition.
 They now sit together in a small park and, along with McLoughlin's grave, are part of the Fort Vancouver National Historic Site.
 Both contain museums, which are currently closed due to the pandemic.